ychuzevi/articles/consul/discovery_with_consul_01.md

  - Traditional load-balancing has also been used for years, running F5 or HaProxy.
 We decided to use the same exact mechanism: watching all changes in Consul in order to trigger commands when nodes for a given service do change.
 By providing information into Consul (using tags), it also becomes possible to discover automatically the services that need to be added to our various load-balancers stacks.

- Those 2 ways of provisioning do rely on the same exact semantics within Consul, we now have a system where you can use one client side load-balancing or the other and have the *same exact results*.
+ Those 2 ways of provisioning do rely on the same exact semantics within Consul, we now have a system where you can use client side load-balancing or load balancers and have the *same exact results*.

  Load-balancing is a complex beast: sometimes, even if you use weights to route your traffic, some nodes will be slower than others.
 Whatever the reason (maintenance, scheduled task, Garbage Collection), some instances of a given service will be able to sustain less load, or to reply bad answers because of misconfiguation, depedencies in a bad state or simply by being overloaded.